-Conflicting information from studies and research; policy, and rigorous lobbying continues to confuse the industry.
+Conflicting information from studies and research, policy uncertainties and conflicting lobbying efforts continue to confuse the industry.
 Stakeholders are at times grid-locked, not making a change due to uncertainty about the acceptability of status quo products.

 5. Switching Risk